 Column A

-The CA should exclude from the accounts, expenditure previously included in an interim payment for the accounting year because it is subject to an ongoing assessment of its legality and regularity.
+The CA should exclude from the accounts, expenditure previously included in an interim payment for the accounting year where that expenditure is subject to an ongoing assessment of its legality and regularity.
 According to Article 137 (2) CPR the whole or part of such expenditure which is subsequently found to be legal and regular may be included by the CA in an application for interim payment relating to subsequent accounting years.
 Amounts entered in the accounting system of a CA with regard to an accounting year can be higher than the amounts actually declared under annual accounts for that accounting year in line with Article 135(1) CPR.

-Any other deductions reflected in the accounts may also result from exclusion of irregular/ineligible expenditure resulting from the audit work (performed by the audit authorities, the Commission or by the European Court of Auditors) and/or from adjustments made by the managing and/or certifying authority (additional management verifications or verification work).
-Finally, all amounts for which irregularities were detected either during the accounting year and/or between the end of the accounting year and the submission of the accounts need to be deducted from the accounts.
+Established irregularities resulting from the audit work (performed by the audit authorities, the Commission or by the European Court of Auditors) and/or from adjustments made by the managing and/or certifying authority (additional management verifications or verification work) related to declared expenditure during the accounting year should also be deducted in the accounts.

+All amounts for which irregularities were detected either during the accounting year and/or between the end of the accounting year and the submission of the accounts need to be deducted from the accounts if they have not been already withdrawn in an application for interim payment during the accounting year and consequently the amount was included in the final application for interim payment.

+If after the submission of the accounts of accounting year N, irregularities are detected on expenditure included in previous accounts (including the accounts of the accounting year N) then the Member State has the possibility of withdrawing the irregular expenditure from the operational programme by deducting it from a next interim payment application or to leave the expenditure certified in previous accounts, pending the outcome of the recovery procedure.
+In this case the irregular amounts will be deducted only once the recovery is effective (see point 2 of the Guidance for Member States on Amounts Withdrawn, Amounts Recovered, Amounts to be Recovered and Irrecoverable Amounts).

-Column A contains the total amount of eligible expenditure entered into the accounting systems of the Certifying Authority and which has been included in the payment applications submitted to the Commission.
+Column A contains the total amount of eligible expenditure entered into the accounting systems of the CA and which has been included in the payment applications submitted to the Commission.
 This is a cumulative figure within the accounting year.
-It includes the amount declared in the final interim payment application of that accounting year and takes account of possible deductions resulting from any audit or control activity after the submission of the final interim payment application.
+It corresponds to the amount declared in the final interim payment application of that accounting year and includes the possible deductions resulting from any audit or control activity.
 Consequently, the amounts reported in this column should be equal or less to the corresponding amount declared under the final interim payment (column B of Annex VI of CIR)

 Column B

 Column B contains the total amount of the corresponding public expenditure incurred in implementing operations.
-The amount of public expenditure (under the meaning of public support pursuant to Article 2(15) of CPR) stems from the amounts declared under column A. This cumulative figure under each accounting year covers public contribution paid or to be paid as at 30 June and is equal or lower than the amount requested in Column A.
+The amount of public expenditure (as defined in Article 2(15) of CPR) stems from the amounts declared under column A and is equal or lower than the amount requested in Column A.

 For the reasons explained above, the amounts reported in this column should be equal or less to the corresponding amount declared under the final interim payment (column C of Annex VI of CIR).